-The governance framework comprises the systems and processes, and culture and values by which the authority is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.
+The governance framework consists of the systems and processes, and culture and values by which the authority is directed and controlled and the activities through which the council accounts to, engages with and leads the community.
+The framework enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.

-The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+The system of internal control forms a key element of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Lancaster City Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-The governance framework has been in place at Lancaster City Council for the year ended 31 March 2012 and up to the date of approval of the Annual Governance Statement and the Statement of Accounts.
+The governance framework has been in place at Lancaster City Council for the year ended 31 March 2013 and up to the date of approval of the Annual Governance Statement and the Statement of Accounts.